 The Library has now subscribed to this database which is available for current members of the Hellenic or Roman Societies / Institute of Classical Studies Library via the Library catalogue page.
 Please login using the your name and 10 digit barcode number (no spaces between the numbers).
 The link to this database is via a title search - Digital Loeb Classical Library - click on "Connect to Web resource"

-Tips on using the Digital Loeb Classical Library can be downloaded here.
+Guidance notes on using the Digital Loeb Classical Library - updated November 2022

 This free website includes Greek as well as Latin poetry texts

 Supplementum Epigraphicum Graecum

 Available online in the Computer Room in the Library.
 The SEG includes the printed SEG volumes, and future volumes will be added to the online edition.
 While the contents of the SEG Online are identical to that of the printed volumes, there are some differences in presentation and search possibilities.
 It is also possible to do a combined search with Jacoby / Die Fragmente der Griechischen Historiker.